gerdhaeusler/gerdhaeusler.github.io/README.md

 #  Prof. Dr. Gerd Häusler, University of Erlangen-Nürnberg
-## Private website - draft
+## Private website in progress - draft
 ## pdf download for personal use only.
 No commercial use permitted.

 # Publications

-## Most relevant publications
+## Relevant publications
 I 310
 [Discover better Optical Sensors by Exploring and Exploiting Nature’s Limits](/GH_COSI_2019.pdf)
 G.Häusler
 Computational Senssing and Imaging (COSI), Munich, June 24-27.
 2019

 ## Publications 2021-2015.
-## The pdf documents may be downloaded only for personal use.
-No commercial use is permitted
+## pdf documents downloaded for personal use only.
+No commercial use permitted

 [Youtube Channel](https://www.youtube.com/user/Osmin3D)